adamrudolf-becube/cpp-cheatsheet/README.md

 In general, start as local as possible, and gradually go further and bigger and more global.

+### What to include where

+- Prefer to include things in the `.cpp` file rather than the `.h`.
+This helps to reduce compile time.
+Your clients include the header, so every include the header has, the client needs to pull in.
+Only include things in the header if you need to.
+Think about forward declarations as well.

+Note, the PIMPL idiom can help to reduce your header code as well.

 ### Variables and values

 - Use the smallest suitable variable type.
 Is there a type that works just like that but occupies smaller memory?